ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ### Download more software

-Next, download two utilities used by the program: a pre-release version of [asynchronous queue management](https://github.com/peterhinch/micropython-async/tree/master) for MicroPython and a Märklin packet decoder
+Next, from this repository, download two utilities used by the program: queuing routines[^3] and a Märklin packet decoder[^4].

+[^3]: The [asynchronous queue management](https://github.com/peterhinch/micropython-async/tree/master) will eventually be incorporated into MicroPython itself; not yet, though.

+[^4]: The Märklin packet decoder is for debug output.
-(for debug output).
-(The queue management routines will eventually be incorporated into MicroPython itself -- which will eliminate this step; the packet decoder is optional, but you might be curious to see the details of the traffic between your train controller and the Märklin Gleisbox.)
+It is optional, but you might be curious to see the details of the traffic between your train controller and the Märklin Gleisbox.

 In **rshell**, again:
 ```